-Croydon Safeguarding Children Board (CSCB) is the statutory body that brings together local agencies that work to safeguard and promote the welfare of children and young people up to the age of 18 in the borough.
+Croydon Safeguarding Children Partnership (CSCP) is the statutory body that brings together local agencies that work to safeguard and promote the welfare of children and young people up to the age of 18 in the borough.

-The CSCB is made up of statutory and voluntary partners and includes representatives from Health, Children’s Services, Police, Probation, as well as Lay Members.
-Our main role is to coordinate what is done locally to protect and promote the welfare of children and young people in Croydon and to monitor the effectiveness of those arrangements to ensure better outcomes for children and young people.
+The Partnerships Executive is made up from 3 organisations.
+The Local Authority, The Police and The CCG.
+Their role is to coordinate what is done locally to protect and promote the welfare of children and young people in Croydon and to monitor the effectiveness of those arrangements to ensure better outcomes for children and young people.

 We promote that safeguarding children is everybody’s responsibility.
 Our purpose is to make sure that all children and young people in our area are protected from abuse and neglect.
 Children can only be safeguarded from harm if agencies work well together, follow procedures and guidance based on best practice and are well informed and trained.
 In addition we want to make sure parents, children and young people and professionals have easy access to information about a broad range of child safety issues.

-“Croydon Safeguarding Children Board aims to safeguard children by promoting safe practice by all involved and early intervention, as far as is possible, with children/ young people and their parents and carers.
+“Croydon Safeguarding Children Partnership aims to safeguard children by promoting safe practice by all involved and early intervention, as far as is possible, with children/ young people and their parents and carers.